-If your looking to launch your first email campaign, the first thing you should know is that it is absolutely worth your time.
-An email campaigns is a great way to build a relationship with your base, engage in targeted marketing, spread brand awareness, and generate sales for a very reasonable price.
+If you are looking to launch your first email campaign, the first thing you should know is that it is absolutely worth your time.
+An email campaign is a great way to build a relationship with your base, engage in targeted marketing, spread brand awareness, and generate sales for a very reasonable price.

 How reasonable?
 Email campaigns are actually the most cost-effective marketing investment you can make, clocking in with an ROI of 3800%.
 That means email campaigns make $38 for every $1 invested.

 Obviously, that sounds pretty good, but it doesn’t tell you the most important thing that you invest when you launch an email campaign — your time!
 What does it actually take?

 Well that’s the question that this blogpost is going to talk about today.
 Here are the 8 steps you need to launch a successful email campaign starting from scratch.